top of page

 Uncovering and advising on how to organize arguments in a book is one of the key parts of my job when I do a full developmental edit of a monograph draft, and this can be done before peer review, or alongside it—because developmental editing insights focus on big-picture aspects of how the material is organized and styled, whereas peer review is focused on expert evaluation and judging of the book.

-edition, he also emphasizes in a new section, “A Few Notes on Cultural Assumptions,” how
+This analysis draws heavily on Scott Norton’s book Developmental Editing, and in his second edition, he also emphasizes in a new section, “A Few Notes on Cultural Assumptions,” how his approach to arguments emerged from a German tradition of creating taxonomies.

 Comments